OCFL/spec/draft/implementation-notes/index.md

 ### 1.2 Fixity
 {: #fixity}

-The digests in the manifest are used by the OCFL for content addressability rather than fixity but they are suitable for use as part of a fixity regime, and the manifest block usefully identifies all the files in an object.
-OCFL validation also requires that digests and files match.
-However, while the characteristics of digest algorithms that make them suitable for fixity checking and content addressing are closely related, they are not identical.
+The digests in the [manifest block](../spec/#manifest) are used by the OCFL for content addressability rather than fixity, but they are also suitable for use as part of a fixity regime.
+The manifest block usefully identifies all the files in an object and OCFL validation requires that digests and files match.

+While the characteristics of digest algorithms that make them suitable for fixity checking and content addressing are closely related, they are not identical.
 In particular, fixity against malicious tampering requires that a digest computation is hard to reverse, which is not a requirement for content addressing.
 It is this aspect which is the most frequent target for cryptoanalytic attack.

 Consequently, it is sensible to allow additional or alternative fixity algorithms to be used.
 These may be made in a [fixity block](../spec/#fixity) which has the same layout as a manifest block but permits a broader range of algorithms.
-The OCFL will consider a fixity block valid if all the files referenced in the block exist but the OCFL does not validate digests for all possible algorithms.
-The fixity block does not have to include all the files in an object to permit legacy fixity to be imported without requiring continued use of obsolete digest algorithms.
+OCFL validation will consider a fixity block valid if all the files referenced in the block exist but the OCFL tools may not validate digests for all possible algorithms.
+The fixity block does not have to include all the files in an object in order to permit legacy fixity to be imported without requiring continued use of obsolete digest algorithms.
+Note that digest algorithms can generate identical digests for different file content and this is more likely for simpler and older digests.
+Implementations must thus expect and handle cases where the fixity block correctly lists the same digest for different files.

 ## 2. Storage
 {: #storage}